jgiuffrida/dnd/stranger.md

     - Burned bodies in the middle of the room
     - he see's another room
       - Bridge into lolths blood
-    - Toilyn sees a kennel
+    - Toilynn sees a kennel
   - Kennel Room
     - ZOMBIES looking at the kennels
     - They turn and start shambling towards us